 We, The Devil Strip and all the people who have been supporting it, are now T-minus 26 days and counting to the first issue.
 I am alternately elated and terrified.
 This feels, depending on the exact moment, like either the greatest or dumbest idea I’ve ever pursued.
 (Once, I interviewed Gary Busey.
 Same feeling.)
 But the people I meet make me grateful I’m doing this.
 They keep me going.
 My eyes are opened daily to cool, new, weird and awesome things.

-My wife, Dr. Heather L. Braun, is atop that list.
+My wife, Dr. Heather L. Braun, tops that list.
 She’s amazing.
-If she weren’t, we wouldn’t be in Akron and I wouldn’t be this happy.
+If she weren’t, we wouldn’t be in Akron, and I wouldn’t be this happy.
 This whole thing started when I sheepishly mentioned I was kinda, sorta thinkin’ about maybe doing something like an alt-weekly because Akron doesn’t have one— and she didn’t shoot it down.
 In fact, she was supportive.
 In the end, I was the one who needed convincing, to take the leap, as it were.

 In practical terms, The Devil Strip is just an arts, entertainment and culture website and print alt-weekly.
 In practice, however, it’s a stretch of common ground for the creative community — its creators, consumers and evangelists alike — to play, mix and mingle.
 Or that’s the plan.